Learn how to set up QuickBooks Database Server Manager in QuickBooks Desktop.

 - Choose the best option for your network setup and then select Next.
 Both the options install the Database Server Manager.
 If QuickBooks Desktop is already installed on your server computer, this won’t overwrite any existing company data.

-- If you want Database Server Manager and QuickBooks Desktop on your server computer, select I'll be using QuickBooks Desktop on this computer, AND I'll be storing...
+- If you want Database Server Manager and QuickBooks Desktop on your server computer, select I'll be using QuickBooks Desktop on this computer, AND I'll be storing our company file here so it can be shared over out network.
 We strongly recommend this option.

 Note: QuickBooks creates a new Windows user for each version of Database Server Manager.
-For example, Data Server Manager 2019 shows up as QBDataServiceUser29.
+For example, Database Server Manager 2023 shows up as QBDataServiceUser33.

-Give these users permission to access the folders that hold your company files.
+Give QBDataServiceUserXX (XX is the user number) permission to access the folders that hold your company files.
 You may see these users whenever you set system-level permissions.

 If you want to use the default settings, you can skip this section and move on to Step 3.